 Since April 2013, the Maine Turnpike Authority has administered the GO MAINE Program.
-This is a statewide program that helps commuters find information on commuting options.
+GO MAINE is a statewide commuter program designed to help commuters find information on alternatives to commuting alone.
+GO MAINE helps match up carpoolers online, and it rewards people for using a "green commute."

-In October of 2015, GO MAINE switched ridematching software providers to NuRide.
-When commuters sign up with NuRide they can match with other commuters who are doing similar trips.
-While it is mostly used for carpools matches, it can be made for vanpools, transit and even biking.
-An exciting component to NuRide is that commuters can earn rewards for the "green" trips that they take.
-Rewards are discounts and coupons to online, national, and local companies with more be added all the time.
+In October of 2015, GO MAINE switched ridematching software providers to Agile Mile.
+When commuters sign up with Agile Mile, they can match with other commuters who are doing similar commutes.
+While it is mostly used for carpool matches, it can be made for vanpools, transit and even biking.
+An innovative component of Agile Mile is that commuters can earn rewards for the "green" trips that they take.
+Rewards include discounts from online, national, and local companies, along with periodic drawings for larger prizes.